 • Put up a nest box.
 Encourage a variety of birds to your garden by providing a nest box.
 Place one 1-3m above the ground, in a relatively sheltered spot and out of reach of cats and squirrels.
 Discover our entire birdcare and wildlife range here.

 • Ventilate your greenhouse.
-Whenever possible, open up the windows, doors and vents of your greenhouse for an hour or two in the afternoon of mild days.
-This helps to reduce mould growth and the spread of disease throughout winter months.
+Whenever possible, open up the windows, doors, and vents of your greenhouse for an hour or two in the afternoon of mild days.
+This helps to reduce mould growth and the spread of disease throughout the winter months.

 • Feed fruit bushes.
 Ensuring the soil is moist and weed-free, sprinkle high-potassium plant food around the base of fruit bushes.
 This will ensure they have enough nutrients for the year ahead and won’t need feeding again.

 • Warm the soil with cloches.
 Prepare for planting early crops by adding cloches to the areas that you plan to utilise.
 Be sure to remove any weeds or old roots first.

 • Cut lawn edges.
 Though it’s not quite time to get your lawnmower out, trimming the edges of your lawn using an edging tool will instantly neaten up your garden.